goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 directive.
 In BlueBream, it is called as *Browser Page* or more generic term, *View* which can be used to refer XMLRPC, REST and other views.
-By default, the default page which you are getting when you access: http://localhost:8080 is a page registerd like this.
+By default, the default page which you are getting when you access: http://localhost:8080 is a page registered like this.
 You can see the registration inside ``configure.zcml``, the name of view will be ``index``.
 You can access the default page by explicitly mentioning the page name in the URL like this: